 Use of data

-We expect that the data we use will be the final version submitted and signed off as correct by the head of institution.
+HEFCE expects that the data we use will be the final version submitted and signed off as correct by the provider’s accountable officer.
 This approach also allows for consistency with published data.

-From April 2017, HEFCE will only accept amendments to signed-off, or finally submitted, data in exceptional circumstances.
+From April 2017, HEFCE will only accept amendments to final submitted data in exceptional circumstances.

 To be accepted for amendment, errors will have to be widespread, significant and make a material difference to HEFCE’s use of the data.
 This will be determined through a HEFCE assessment process.

 Amended data may affect more than one HEFCE process.
-When assessing proposed amendments, we will consider their effects on multiple purposes in the categories below:
+When assessing errors in data, we will consider their effects on multiple purposes.

 HEFCE will only process implications for a specific purpose where the impact on that purpose is material.

 Providers will be informed of the panel outcome and will have an opportunity to appeal against the decision.
 HEFCE’s scheme of delegation applies to the panel outcomes and therefore sometimes the panel will make recommendations which will need to be approved by a specified person at HEFCE.

 There are further details in the Terms of Reference below.

 Download the Terms of Reference